ericdnbn/cnn-image-classifier-melanoma/README.md

   <img src='images/single_image_consensus_example.png' width=550 height=250 />
 </p>

 If a diagnosis is uncertain, more clinical tests may be performed.
-These include blood tests, allergy tests, and skin swabs.
-At this point, if a lesion is suspected to be malignant, or the diagnosis is still uncertain, the specific type of lesion is determined by analyzing a biopsy under a microscope.
+These include blood tests, allergy tests, and skin swabs, among others.
+At this point, if a lesion is suspicious for malignant, or the diagnosis is still uncertain, the specific type of lesion is determined by analyzing a biopsy under a microscope.

 <p align="center">
   <img src='images/biopsy.jpeg' width=400 height=200 />
 </p>

 Now, according to a study published in April of 2021 in the Dermatology Research and Practice journal, 99.06% of the lesions that were clinically diagnosed as benign were actually benign, while 82.85% of benign lesions were identified.
-So while medical professionals are very precise when it comes to correctly diagnosing benign lesions using clinical methods, they often misdiagnose a significant portion of benign lesions as being suspicious of malignancy.
-This makes sense given that medical professionals do not want to misdiagnose a malignant lesion as benign, but ultimately this imprecision makes clinical diagnosis somewhat inefficient.
+So while medical professionals are very precise when it comes to correctly diagnosing benign lesions using clinical methods, they often misdiagnose a significant portion of benign lesions as being suspicious for malignancy.
+This makes sense given that medical professionals do not want to misdiagnose a malignant lesion as being benign, but ultimately, this imprecision makes clinical diagnosis somewhat inefficient.
 A study published in the Journal of Clinical Oncology in June of 2018, estimated that biopsies of benign lesions cost between \$624 million and $1.7 billion over the course of the year.

 Given the performance of medical professionals when it comes to clinically diagnosing skin lesions, a model will be most beneficial in confirming or rejecting a clinical diagnosis that a lesion is suspicious for malignancy.
 In practice, this means that if a medical professional diagnoses a lesion as being suspicious for malignancy, a model could be used to either confirm the diagnosis, or identify said lesion as being benign, and therefore misdiagnosed, meaning a biopsy does not need to be taken.